Best Offshore Foundations

 Foundations within the United States function a little differently than those offshore.
 Some offshore foundations aren’t restricted to charitable purposes.
 Although tax-exempt in most things, there might be income taxes on any income generated in certain countries.
 Most foundations are managed by a board of directors or a foundation council and are controlled and contributed to by their founders.

 Choosing to create an offshore Belize foundation can protect your assets as part of your estate planning or for your business.
-Belize foundations can be used for charitable or non-charitable purposes, according to Atlas.
-A Belize foundation cannot be revoked or voided by another jurisdiction’s rulings and are not held accountable to foreign judgements.
+Belize foundations can be used for charitable or non-charitable purposes, according to Oxford Academic.
+Furthermore, a Belize foundation cannot be revoked or voided by another jurisdiction’s rulings and are not held accountable to foreign judgements.
 The foundation charter is the official document of a Belize foundation.
 This document is private and only excerpts of it are transcribed and noted by a registrar.
 There must be a foundation council with at least one member.

 At all times, a Belize foundation must have a registered agent in Belize.
 The foundation must also have a resident secretary and maintain a register of the foundation council members and all other parties related to the foundation.

 Located in the Caribbean Sea and known for sandy beaches, the island of Nevis is a relaxing tourist destination.
 Like Belize, Nevis was held as a British colony until 1967, when it achieved Associated Statehood with St. Kitts, according to Nevis Naturally.
 Tourism is an important part of this island economy, which is why all its beaches are public.
 Construction is forbidden beyond 1000 feet above sea level.
 The official language is English, with a fixed exchange rate of $2.70 East Caribbean dollar to $1 U.S. dollar.